-- Ensure that everyone has been properly trained to perform their tasks.
+- Training – Ensure that everyone has been properly trained to perform their tasks.

-Check all Documented Information
+Review Documented Information

-- Check that all documents have been reviewed, approved, communicated and followed by everyone involved in the process or activity.
+- Check that all documents have been reviewed, approved, communicated, and followed by everyone involved in the process or activity.

 Ensure all Processes are Being Performed Correctly

-Review Corrective & Preventive Action Process
+Review Corrective Action Process

 - Review the findings from previous audits and make sure they have been addressed.

-- All non-conformities must be properly recorded, investigated and actions need to be in place or concluded by the time of the audit.
+- All non-conformities must be properly recorded, investigated, and actions need to be in place or concluded by the time of the audit.